skylabrooks/FinishOutNow/docs/01_Getting_Started/03_SALES_REP_GUIDE.md

 ### **What to Say When They Ask Price:**

 **If they seem hesitant:**
 *"I know it's an investment.
-But think about this: If you close just ONE deal from FinishOutNow this year, it pays for itself 10x over.
+But think about this: If you close just ONE deal from Early BookS this year, it pays for itself 10x over.
 Most of our customers close 3-5 deals per year from these leads.
 So really, it's not a cost—it's an investment in your pipeline."*

 **If they want a discount:**
 *"Great question.
 Let me see what I can do.
 Can you commit to 3 months?
 I might be able to get you a [X% off] offer."*